hopsoft/pipe_envy/README.md

 This lib is experimental & is probably not a good idea.

-> Note: PipeEnvy overrides the pipe operator on Array & Integer.
+> PipeEnvy overrides the pipe operator on Array & Integer.

 Elixir's pipe operator is very cool & supports intuitive reasoning about data transformations.